quitran97/create-a-gif-with-python/README.md

 # Create a GIF with Python 🎞️

-A simple Python script that combines multiple images into an animated GIF in just 6 lines of code!
-This project is based on the [Codédex tutorial](https://www.codedex.io/projects/create-a-gif-with-python) by Sonny Li.

 ## Description
 Graphics Interchange Format (GIF) is a popular image format used to display simple animations, operating much like a digital flipbook.
 This project demonstrates how to use Python's `imageio` library to read a sequence of static images and stitch them together into a looping GIF.